koviubi56/mylog/CONTRIBUTING.md

 - Search open **and closed** issues **and** pull requests.
 - Please, **don't** open an issue for questions.
 Ask it in the discussions tab!
-- Make sure to put an X to the square brackets at the end of the issue, if you agree to the contributing guidlines, the code of conduct, and the DCO.
+- Make sure to put an X to the square brackets at the end of the issue, if you agree to the contributing guidelines, the code of conduct, and the DCO.
   **If you don't put an X to all of them, your issue will be closed!**

 ## How to file a bug report?